damiandudek35146/Hospital/README.md

 # Hospital management system

-A console application that works with the Microsoft SQL Server database using Entity Framework Core 6 with code first approach.
+A console application that works with the Microsoft SQL Server database using Entity Framework Core 6
-The application allows you to set up accounts and manage patients in the hospital.

 ## Design patterns

 #### Creational patterns